||Pewter Gray met.

 and it's hard to beat the outrageously low original mileage.

-There is nothing else to reasonably fault.
-Photos show the condition so please request and review them.
+Nothing else to reasonably fault, the full set of photos show the condition, so please request and review them..

 Numerical Condition Evaluation: